Common Women’s Health Issues + Best Supplements

 - Green tea extract – contains polyphenols that counter estrogen's negative effects.

-Women are at least twice as likely as men to experience depression and anxiety.
-Hormonal fluctuations are often blamed for this, as symptoms tend to peak during PMS (depression, irritability, mood swings, water retention, breast tenderness), pregnancy, postpartum, perimenopause, and menopause.
+Women are at least twice as likely as men to experience low mood and occasional stress.
+Hormonal fluctuations are often blamed for this, as symptoms tend to peak during the menstrual cycle (including low mood, irritability, and occasional physical discomfort), pregnancy, postpartum, perimenopause, and menopause.

 - Menstruating women: 5-Hydroxytryptophan (5-HTP) is a form of tryptophan that helps produce serotonin, a brain chemical.
 Low serotonin can cause low mood, poor sleep, and carb cravings.
-Clinical trials show 5-HTP effectively improves low serotonin symptoms.
+Clinical trials show 5-HTP effectively supports serotonin production and mood balance.
 Take 50–100 mg three times daily, 20 minutes before meals.

-- Postpartum: Restoring iron levels after pregnancy is crucial to preventing iron deficiency, which can lead to depression.
+- Postpartum: Restoring iron levels after pregnancy is crucial to preventing iron deficiency, which can lead to low mood.
 Adequate intake of EPA and DHA from fish oils is also important.
-During this period, I recommend at least 1,000 mg of EPA daily, as it’s key for managing depression and anxiety.
+During this period, I recommend at least 1,000 mg of EPA daily, as it’s key for supporting a positive mood and emotional balance.
 Additionally, S-adenosylmethionine (SAMe) is an excellent option for mood support.
 SAMe, a compound naturally produced by the body, helps create brain chemicals and breaks down hormones in the liver.
 It has shown significant benefits for postpartum women.
 The recommended dose is 200 mg twice daily.

 - Perimenopause, menopause, and beyond: St. John’s wort (SJW) extract may be an excellent choice.
 It boosts mood and reduces the frequency and severity of hot flashes.
 Take 900 to 1,800 mg daily of SJW extract standardized to 0.3% hypericin.

 Cranberries (Vaccinium macrocarpon) have proven benefits for urinary and bladder health.
 Native to North America, cranberries have been used as both food and medicine for centuries.
-Studies show cranberry juice and extracts can promote urinary tract health, especially for those prone to bladder infections.
-Recent research reveals that proanthocyanidin flavonoids, which give cranberries their red color, are key to these benefits.
-These compounds prevent bacteria like E. coli from binding to the lining of the bladder, urethra, and gastrointestinal tract, reducing the risk of infection and helping the body fight it off.
+Studies show cranberry juice and extracts can promote urinary tract health, especially for those prone to occasional urinary tract discomfort.

 Iron Deficiency